 - Tracks the creation of jobs in the startups

 - Tracks new licensing deals in ag tech between universities and existing Georgia companies

-- Assesses the competitive advantage provided to growers, processors and other businesses
+- Assesses the competitive advantage [consider using the word impact; we track more than competitive advantage] provided to growers, processors and other businesses